xwiki-labs/netflux-spec2/websocket/on_wire_protocol.md

     * **MSG** : Message with content exchanged between two clients or broadcasted in a channel
 * Reply messages :
     * **ACK** : Acknowledgement sent by the server when receiving a command to notify that it is being processed
+    * **JACK** : Acknowledgement sent by the server when receiving a JOIN command.
+It contains the channel name, which is especially important for the channel creator who has no other way to know the generated name.
     * **ERROR** : Message sent by the server to notify the client that his command is invalid

 The messages sent to the server also have a sequence number, this number can be anything you want and it will be reflected back to you.
 All the messages sent by the server have have a sequence number equals to 0.
 If you send a message with sequence number equal to 0, your reply will have sequence number 0 but that is silly because then you cannot detect that it is not a notification.